Alderton, D. (1996) Rodents of the world, London: Blandford, p. 20.

 Duncan, I. J. H. (2001) “Animal welfare issues in the poultry industry: Is there a lesson to be learned?”, Journal of Applied Animal Welfare Science, 4, pp. 207-221.

-European Down and Feather Association (2009) Statement on the harvesting of feathers and down, Mainz: European Down and Feather Association [accessed on 15 April 2014].
+European Down and Feather Association (2009) Statement on the harvesting of feathers and down, Mainz: European Down and Feather Association.

 Faure, J.M. & Raud, H. (1994) “Welfare of ducks in intensive units”, Revue scientifique et technique (International Office of Epizootics), 13, pp. 125-129.